JohnTelford/GPT/docs/Topics/HOA/hoa_overview.md

 I think this may sum up what we have been trying to communicate to the HOA and Kappes-Miller for the last 3 years.

-## Washington County Information
+### Washington County Information

 >Lawyers Title company supplied links to the all Townhome Village @ Cedar Hills Washington County records

 The Washington County record CCR BOOK 1060, PAGE 566 specifies unit 43 and unit 44 have the same amount of Interest in General Common Elements.
-There seems to be no contradictions to The Washington County record CCR BOOK 1060, PAGE 566-571 that are attached.
+There seems to be no contradictions to The Washington County record CCR BOOK 1060, PAGE 566-571 are at the end of this document.

 **Section 3.3 Unit Designation** table, page 569, shows units 43 and 44 have 1,252 sq.ft of floor space and with 1.8765 Percentage of Interest in General Common Elements.
 That equals 1,252 X 1.8765 = 2,350 sq.ft ownership in the General Common area.
 My measurements agree with this number.